gandm/language-babel/README.md

   **Please note:** As language-babel passes off highlighting of the template to another grammar, it cannot highlight any interpolated code.
 Actually, that's not strictly correct, as it does highlight interpolated JavaScript code but only at the top most rule stack of the embedded grammar, but this is unlikely to be useful with most grammars.
 Also note that there is a delay of 10 seconds between the last character being entered into this field and a new extension grammar being generated.

+* #### Styled-Components Auto-Complete Method

+  This flag if set will enable Emmet snippets to be used inside CSS templates.
+If a valid emmet abbreviation is entered then the expanded snippet will appear at the top of a auto-complete list.
+Pressing the appropriate auto-complete key (normally tab) will expand the snippet.

 ## .languagebabel Configuration